 Similar to red-teaming in cybersecurity, it involves a group of engineers, data scientists and business folks thinking together — of what can go wrong.
 This could be the same group of people who are involved in the design of a synthetic dataset (one that is broad enough to incorporate edge cases), or who are also involved in detecting drift or spotting predictions that don’t make sense.

-3. Establish processes and utilize tools to test and mitigate AI bias
+3. Establish processes and utilise tools to test and mitigate AI bias

 Some tools to help mitigate bias and ethical issues: